decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 #### credentialStatus

+The issued VC MAY include a `credentialStatus` property

+When `credentialStatus` is deinfed it MUST use StatusList2021 , as defined in section 5.1 of [[ref: Status List 2021]].

-StatusList2021 MUST be discovered using HTTPS URL or DID Relative URLs stored in an ID Hub.
+StatusList2021 MUST be discovered using either DID Relative URLs stored in an ID Hub or HTTPS URL.

 An Issuer of a VC MAY have an ID Hub serviceEndpoint in the Issuer's DID Document.
 ID Hubs are the single endpoint to look up objects associated with a DID, as defined in [Identity-Hub].
 Below is a non-normative example of a DID Document that includes a serviceEndpoint: